hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

         }

 #.
 (Optional) You can also connect to a validator container, such as
     ``sawtooth-validator-default-0``, and run the following Sawtooth commands to show the other nodes on the network.

    a.
-Use ``sawtooth peer list`` to show the peers of a particular node.
+Run ``sawtooth peer list`` to show the peers of a particular node.

    b.
-Use ``sawnet peers list`` to display a complete graph of peers on the
+Run ``sawnet peers list`` to display a complete graph of peers on the
-      network.
+      network (available in Sawtooth release 1.1 and later).

 #.
 Submit a transaction to the REST API on the first validator node.
 This
    example sets a key named ``MyKey`` to the value 999.